 - Sacramento, CA

 - Chicago, IL

 - Salem, WV

-Right after finals in 2014, students will travel an international location and a mystery location in the United States to engage in direct service.
-Students will immerse themselves in a new culture or cultivate their sense of openness and trust.
-They will build community, reflect, and share work.
+Right after finals in 2014, students will traveled to an international location and a mystery location within the United States to engage in direct service.
+Students immersed themselves in a new culture or cultivated their sense of openness and trust.
+They built community, reflected and shared work.

 - El Salvador, Central America : Jesuit Fr.
 Dean Brackley said of El Salvador, "First, it will break your heart, then you fall in love, then you're ruined for life."
 The history of El Salvador is a painful memory still lived very much in the present.
 The people of El Salvador still struggle to heal emotionally from a devastating civil war in the 1980s and continue to struggle in the midst of globalization.
 The story of the people of El Salvador is full of resilience and joy despite their despair and tragedy.

-- Mystery Trip : Without knowing where they will go or what type of service they will engage, students cultivate their openness and trust, committing to service and accompaniment wherever it leads.
-We ask that you come as you are, with a heart prepared to enter an unfamiliar place.
-No details will be given until the week before the trip.
+- Mystery Trip : Without knowing where they were going or in what type of service they wouldl engage, students cultivated their openness and trust, committing to service and accompaniment wherever it led.
+We asked that you come as you are, with a heart prepared to enter an unfamiliar place.
+No details were given until the week before the trip.